Brain, Spinal Cord and Nerve Conditions and Diagnoses

 Full recovery will occur only if sensory fibers reach their sensory end targets and motor fibers reach their muscle targets.

-The remaining patients may have limitations related to their brachial plexus injury that are not resolving.
+About two-thirds of children with brachial plexus birth injury get better on their own with minimal treatment.
+The remaining patients may have limitations related to their brachial plexus birth injury that are not resolving.
 Limitations may include incomplete range of motion with one or more movements, weak muscles, or decreased sensation (feeling) through the arm.
 It is for these children that the remainder of our treatment efforts are focused.

 For avulsion and rupture injuries, there is no potential for full recovery unless surgical repair is done in a timely manner.
 For neuroma and neurapraxia injuries, the potential for improvement varies.
-Most patients with neurapraxia injuries have a fair prognosis of recovering spontaneously with a 90 - 100% return of function.
+Most patients with neurapraxia injuries have a fair prognosis of recovering spontaneously with a 90-100 percent return of function.

-If surgery is needed, microsurgical nerve repair may be undertaken as early as 3 months.
-Procedures include:
+If surgery is needed, microsurgical nerve repair may be undertaken as early as three months post injury.
+Primary nerve repair is typically completed by approximately six months of age following the injury.

 Neurolysis